inexorgame-obsolete/wiki-mirror/Inclusion-Standard.md

+You disagree with something written on this page?
+Let us know here: https://github.com/inexor-game/code/issues/270

+***

 ## General
   * Keep source files, like .flac, .blend, .xcf and so on.
 If you, we or anybody else want one day to edit our content these files are essential
   * All file names should be lower case